 God needed a missionary people to evangelize a world steeped in paganism, darkness, and idolatry.
 He chose the Israelites and revealed Himself to them.
 He planned that they would become a model nation and thus attract others to the true God.
-"It was God's purpose that by the revelation of His character through Israel" the world "should be drawn unto Him," Ellen G. White, Christ's Object Lessons, p.
-290. "Through the teaching of the sacrificial service, Christ was to be uplifted before the nations, and all who would look unto Him should live. . . .
-As the numbers of Israel increased they were to enlarge their borders, until their kingdom should embrace the world."
+It was God's purpose that by the revelation of His character through Israel, the world should be drawn unto Him.
+Through the teaching of the sacrificial service, Christ was to be uplifted before the nations, and all who would look unto Him should live.
+As the numbers of Israel increased, as their blessings grew, they were to enlarge their borders until their kingdom should embrace the world.

-Rea acl Romans 9:1-12.
-What point is Paul making here about the faith- fulness of God amid human failures?
+Read Romans 9:1-12.
+What point is Paul making here about the faithfulness of God amid human failures?

 Paul is building a line of argument in which he will show that the promise made to Israel had not completely failed.
 There exists a remnant through whom God still aims to work.
 To establish the validity of the idea of the remnant, Paul dips back into Israelite history.
-He shows that God has always been selective: (1) God did not choose all the seed of Abraham to be His covenant, only the line of Isaac; (2) He did not choose all the descendants of Isaac, only those of Jacob.
+He shows that God has always been selective: (1) God did not choose all the seed of Abraham to be His covenant, only the line of Isaac.
+(2) He did not choose all of the descendants of Isaac, only those of Jacob.

 It's important, too, to see that heritage, or ancestry, does not guarantee salvation.
-You can be of the right blood, the right family, even of the right church, and yet still be lost, still be outside the promise.
+You can be of the right blood, the right family, even of the right church, and yet be lost, still be outside the promise.
 It is faith, a faith that works by love, that reveals those who are "children of the promise" (Rom.
 9:8).

 Look at the phrase in Romans 9:6: "For they are not all Israel, which are of Israel."
-What important message can we find there for ourselves, as Adventists, who in many ways play the same roles in our era that the ancient Israelites did in theirs?
+What important message can we find there for ourselves, as Adventists, who in many ways play the same role in our day that the ancient Israelites did in theirs?